Factur-X Validation for the French e-invoicing reform

 REST API

 Call POST /v1/validate/facturx from any language.
 Returns structured JSON in under 2 seconds.
-Use the valid boolean to gate downstream processing — only forward invoices that pass.
+Use the valid boolean to gate transmission to your PDP or Chorus Pro, only forward invoices that pass.

 API docsZapier / Make / n8n

-Add a validation step to your no-code invoice workflow.
+Add a validation step to your no-code invoice workflow before a Factur-X file leaves your accounting tool.
 On validation failure, route the errors[].message values to Slack, email, or your helpdesk.

 Automation integrationsCI/CD Pipeline

-Validate your invoice generation output on every build.
-The API returns a non-zero errorCount for non-compliant output, making it straightforward to fail a build step if generated invoices don't pass Schematron validation.
+Validate your Factur-X generation output on every build.
+The API returns a non-zero errorCount for non-compliant output, making it straightforward to fail a build step if generated invoices would be rejected by a PDP.

-Unlike basic XML parsers, the InvoiceXML engine performs deep-tissue validation.
-This includes checking the UN/CEFACT CII D16B schema for structural integrity and executing over 200 Schematron business rules.
-These rules catch the most common reasons for invoice rejection, such as:
+Unlike a plain XML parser, the InvoiceXML engine performs layered validation: the UN/CEFACT CII D16B schema for structural integrity, over 200 EN 16931 Schematron business rules, and the French BR-FR constraints specific to Factur-X. These rules catch the most common reasons a PDP or Chorus Pro rejects an invoice, such as:

 Frequently Asked Questions